How to increase fertility – 7 tips

-Smoking has a negative effect on your fertility, and women who smoke reach menopause earlier than the average woman.
+Smoking harms your fertility and women who smoke reach menopause earlier than the average woman.
 Additionally, smoking increases the risk of miscarriage.
 Therefore, quitting smoking can have a positive impact on your fertility and thereby your ability to have children.
 Also, try to avoid passive smoking.

-3 – A healthy weight and diet increases fertility
+3. Maintain a healthy weight and diet to increase fertility

 Being either overweight or underweight can have negative impacts on your fertility.
 Therefore, maintaining a normal, healthy weight can help increase the chances of pregnancy.
-In addition, moderate exercise and a healthy lifestyle can help to improve your menstrual cycle and thereby increasing your chances of getting pregnant.
+Also, moderate exercise and a healthy lifestyle can help to improve your menstrual cycle and thereby increasing your chances of getting pregnant.
 But remember, too much exercise is not healthy either since it can cause irregularities in your period.
 So, the best you can do for yourself and your fertility is to try to have a balanced diet, maintain a healthy, normal weight and exercise moderately.

 Surely, when trying to conceive you should have unprotected sex.
 But until you have a partner you want to have children with, you should remember to protect yourself during sex.
 Sexually transmitted diseases (STD’s) such as chlamydia and gonorrhoea are considered to be leading causes of infertility.
 So, protecting yourself during sex by using a condom will help you to prevent infertility problems later in life.

-Too much alcohol and coffee, more specifically, caffeine, can have a negative impact on your ability to get pregnant.
+Too much alcohol and coffee, more specifically, caffeine, can harm your ability to get pregnant.
 Therefore, a piece of good advice is to stop drinking alcohol when you decide to try to get pregnant.
 Additionally, research has shown that caffeine can reduce fertility, but the amount of caffeine has to be fairly high (5 cups of coffee or more a day) before it has a direct impact on your ability to get pregnant.
 Remember that there is also caffeine in tea and soft drinks.

 6. Monitor your ovulation to increase chances of pregnancy